GDGCVITBHOPAL/Timer/README.md

 <a href="https://drive.google.com/file/d/1-KU44Gr25xNvlOn5Tj0U7CN3NGXkCtT1/view?usp=sharing"><h4 align="center">Download the APK here</h4></a>

 **Timer** is an android application.
 It counts down from a specified time interval given by user.
+Screenshots showing the functioning of application have been provided below.

 ## Table of Contents